Lamont Green

-Lamont Green (born July 10, 1976) is a former American football linebacker.
-He briefly played for the Atlanta Falcons, and was later assigned to the NFL Europe's Berlin Thunder before retiring due to injuries.
-Green was an All-Conference linebacker at Florida State University from 1994 to 1998, but never lived up to the expectations stemming from his exceptional high school career.
-Considered an "underachiever" in college, Green was not selected in the 1999 NFL Draft.
+Lamont Green (July 10, 1976 – July 14, 2025) was an American professional football player who briefly played as a linebacker for the Atlanta Falcons of the National Football League (NFL) in 1999.
+He was later assigned to the NFL Europe's Berlin Thunder before retiring due to injuries.
+Green played college football for the Florida State Seminoles, earning all-conference honors in 1998.
+He never lived up to the expectations stemming from his exceptional high school career.
+Considered an "underachiever" in college, Green was not selected in the 1999 NFL draft.

-High school career
+Early life

 A Miami, Florida native, Green attended Miami Southridge High School, where he was a three time 5A all-state selection and played on two state championship teams (1991 and 1993).
 In his senior season in 1993, he averaged nine tackles per game for a total of 135 on the year, while most offenses shied away from him.
 With an offensive backfield featuring brothers Troy and Darren Davis at halfbacks as well as Sedrick Irvin at fullback, Miami Southridge rushed for 262.4 yards per game (356.27 ypg total offense).
 The Spartans won the Class 5A state championship in a 69–36 rout over Bradenton Manatee, to finish the season 15–0 and on the #5 rank of the USA Today poll.
 Green was named an All-American and Defensive Player of the Year by USA Today.
 He also was Florida's Gatorade Player of the Year.

 Green participated in the Florida-Georgia All-Star Game and was named Florida's Most Valuable Player after recording a team high eight tackles, including two stops for a total loss of 23 yards, and broke up a pass.
 Considered the No. 1 high school football recruit in the nation in 1994, Green chose Florida State over Southern California, Michigan, Alabama, Penn State, and Miami (FL).